meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

 For C-SFRAT, our approach was to first run the entire failure data set with every model and covariate combination possible, and then determine which model is suitable for the behavior of the failure data. (see model_comparison.csv).

-For comparing the models, we used Akaike’s Information Criteria(AIC) and Bayesian Information Criteria(BIC) as these are computed by C-SFRAT, these are widely used in model selection.
+For comparing the models, we used Akaike's Information Criteria (AIC) and Bayesian Information Criteria (BIC) as these are computed by C-SFRAT, these are widely used in model selection.
 The model with the best AIC should explain the greatest amount of variation using the fewest possible independent variables, the lower the AIC score, the better[[1]](https://www.scribbr.com/statistics/akaike-information-criterion/).

 BIC, on the otherhand, provides a good estimation on the performance of the model for future data, similar to AIC the lower the BIC score the better[[2]](https://stanfordphd.com/BIC.html).